Sylvia Roberts: Later career

 By the early 1980s, Roberts shifted her efforts to focus almost exclusively on Louisiana women.
 She worked to educate Louisiana women about their legal rights with respect to marriage, separation, and divorce.
 In 1981, she incorporated The Legal Picture, Inc, an organization dedicated to educating Louisiana residents about their legal rights.
 In the early 1990s, Roberts refocused her attentions to the awareness and prevention of domestic violence.
 In 1995, Roberts successfully represented Lynn Gildersleeve Michelli in Michelli v.
-Michelli, the first case to define the phrase “history of family violence”.
+Michelli, the first case to define the phrase "history of family violence".

-End of Life
+Death

-Roberts remained active with the National Women’s Political Caucus of Baton Rouge, V.O.I.C.E.S., and other small organizations until she died in Baton Rouge, Louisiana in 2014.
+Roberts remained active with the National Women's Political Caucus of Baton Rouge, V.O.I.C.E.S., and other small organizations until she died in Baton Rouge, Louisiana in 2014.

 Advocacy

 NOW Judicial Education Project

 With fellow NOW LDEF member, Marilyn Hall Patel, Roberts created the first Judicial Education Project which presented sexual discrimination research material to judges as part of their training.